Top Articles

 Woodford Folk Festival — December 27–January 1

-Held at Woodfordia, Woodford Folk Festival is one of Australia’s best-known music and cultural gatherings.
-The six-night event blends music, arts, ideas and community experiences, drawing large crowds each summer from across Queensland and beyond.
+Held at Woodfordia, Woodford Folk Festival is one of Australia’s best-known cultural gatherings, blending music, arts, ideas and community across six days and nights each summer.

 Website → Woodford Folk Festival